joshtynjala/actionscript-3.0-developers-guide/user-interaction/touch-multitouch-and-gesture-input/troubleshooting.md

     </div>

-3. Windows 7 (and possibly other operating systems), the rotate and zoom gestures don’t always generate an “update” phase if the user performs the gesture very quickly.
+3. Windows 7 (and possibly other operating systems), the rotate and zoom gestures don't always generate an "update" phase if the user performs the gesture very quickly.

 4. Windows 7 Starter Edition does not support multitouch.
 See the AIR Labs